Reprinted by permission of McGill University Office for Science and Society.

 For five years he judiciously watered it and watched the tree grow.
 Then Helmont weighed the soil, which still weighed the original 200 pounds, and weighed the tree to be 169 pounds.
 He concluded that the extra 164 pounds must have come from the weight of water added.
 Amazingly, the man who spent much of his life studying gases, did not realize that the tree was taking up carbon dioxide from the air!
 He had made an interesting observation but came to the wrong conclusion.

-Reprinted with permission of the McGill OSS, The original post can be found here.
+The original McGill University OSS post can be found here.